6 Cuban Dishes You Have to Try in Florida

 Here’s the good news: Cuban chefs have lots of tasty treats up their (guayabera) sleeves.

-Let’s go through the basics.
+Let’s go through the basics of Cuban food.
 It’s as easy as uno, dos, tres.

-If you’re not familiar, a Cuban sandwich is made with roast pork, ham, Swiss cheese, pickles and mustard on soft Cuban bread.
+If you’re not familiar with Cuban cuisine, a Cuban sandwich is made with roast pork, ham, Swiss cheese, pickles and mustard on soft Cuban bread.
 But’s it’s not your average sub.
 A hot press is used to squish the sandwich, crisping the bread and melting the cheese.

 For a twist, try a medianoche, (which means “midnight.”)
 It has the same fillings, but it’s a little smaller and made on a sweet egg dough bread similar to challah.